Retailers quietly slash prices of AMD's and Intel's latest EPYC and Xeon CPUs by up to 50% — inexplicable price drops left unexplained

 AMD EPYC made out of many tiny less than 1 square cm chiplets while Intel has much smaller number of them so it is AMD which can substantially drop the price and even not notice that because its yield is much larger.
 Chiplets tech is pretty old already and well established, AMD uses it since 2015.
 And EPYC is also well established and reliable tech.

-Fun is if we divide the recent price TSMC charges per developed 30x30 cm waver $30k by approximately 1000 chiplets on it, we get $30 per 8-core chiplet.
+Interesting is that if we divide the recent price TSMC charges per developed 30x30 cm waver $30k by approximately 1000 chiplets on it, we get $30 per 8-core chiplet.
 For 128 core processor we need 16 of them so the cost of making such processor is just ~$500, 17x less than the selling price.
 2-3 years ago TSMC charged twice less but as you can see it does not matter for AMD.
 Sure now AMD can afford to drop the price even more and compensate this with larger selling volumes.

 Reply